dabeaz/curio/docs/reference.rst

    prior to the cancellation request.
 Cancelling a task also cancels any previously set timeout.

+.. method:: Task.traceback()

+   Create a stack traceback string for the task.
+Useful for debugging.

 The following public attributes are available of :class:`Task` instances:

 .. attribute:: Task.id